openshift/enhancements/enhancements/baremetal/an-slo-for-baremetal.md

 ### "Not In Use" SLO Behaviors

-Unlike most other SLOs, the BMO is not applicable to all cluster configurations.
+Unlike most other SLOs, CBO is not applicable to all cluster configurations.
 On clusters running on an infrastructure platform other than `baremetal` it should adhere to the emerging expected behaviors for "not in use" SLOs, including: